Virginia Giuffre: Decision to speak out publicly

-Giuffre credited the birth of her daughter on January 7, 2010, as the date she decided to come forward publicly and begin speaking out about her experiences of sexual abuse and trafficking, despite the risks.
-Vanity Fair stated that Giuffre's story was first publicized in March 2011 by the Mail on Sunday; the coverage included the photo showing Prince Andrew with his arm around her at Maxwell's house in Belgravia, London.
-FBI agents again made contact with Giuffre, this time at the US consulate in Sydney in 2011, soon after she went public with allegations against Epstein.
+Giuffre credits the birth of her daughter on 7 January 2010, as the date she decided to speak out publicly.
+She also described being motivated to act after seeing a photograph showing Epstein and Andrew walking together in Central Park published in News of the World in late 2010.
+Vanity Fair stated that Giuffre's story was first publicized in March 2011 by the Mail on Sunday (Daily Mail), the coverage included the photo showing Mountbatten-Windsor with his arm around her at Maxwell's house in Belgravia, London.
+In 2011, FBI agents again made contact with Giuffre, this time at the US consulate in Sydney, soon after she went public with allegations against Epstein.

-In December 2014, Giuffre set up the framework for her organization Victims Refuse Silence.
-It was registered as a 501(c)(3) non-profit organization in 2015.
-The objective of Victims Refuse Silence is to "help survivors surmount the shame, silence, and intimidation typically experienced by victims of sexual abuse, and to help others to escape becoming victims of sex trafficking".
-For her organization, Giuffre used imagery of a blue Morpho butterfly to symbolize the transformation and empowerment that occurs when a victim becomes a survivor.
-Blue is the international color of human trafficking awareness.
-The United States has designated January as Human Trafficking Awareness Month with January 11 listed as National Wear Blue Day.
-Giuffre's charity was relaunched in November 2021 under the name Speak Out, Act, Reclaim (SOAR).